Mining in North Korea: Iron ore mining

-Musan mine, located at Musan County, in the Ch'angryŏl-rodongjagu and Hamgyeongbuk-do, is being operated by Mitsubishi Mining Company of Japan since 1935.
-The ore is found a strike stip of 1200 m and is operated through nine blocks and extraction is by open pit method.
+Musan mine, located at Musan County, in the Ch'angryŏl-rodongjagu and Hamgyeongbuk-do, was first operated by Mitsubishi Mining Company of Japan in 1935.
+After Japan's defeat in World War II and the Korean War, the mine resumed operations under the Communist government of North Korea (DPRK) in the 1950s, although initial production under DPRK authority was extremely low.
+The ore is found a strike strip of 1200 m and is operated through nine blocks and extraction is by open pit method.
 Its iron ore handling capacity is 10 million tons per year.
 The annual production is reported to be 2 million tons of iron concentrate of 65% grade.
 After processing at the Gimchaek Steel Mill, iron is exported to China.

 The Oryong Mine, located in Ryongchol-ri, Hoeryong, in Hamgyeongbuk-do, has been in operation since 2007.
 Iron ore is embedded in granite formations as magnetite, hematite, and ilmenite in the Musan group and Liwon-am group of rocks, and the ore extracted in directly transported to China without milling.
 The ore exported in 2007 was of the order of 3,000 tons.

+Uranium mining

+The Pyongsan uranium mine, adjacent to the Ryesong River located in Pyongsan County, is the only operational uranium mine in North Korea.
+North Korean officials asked International Atomic Energy Agency (IAEA) to leave the country in 2009, who had not inspected the mine since 1992.
+This means North Korea is not bound by the Non-Proliferation of Nuclear Weapons Safeguards Agreement.
+Despite multiple typhoons in 2020, the facility itself was not damaged.
+Satellite photos revealed changed vegetation in 2021, causing a team at Stanford University to believe North Korea had expanded the mine since 2009.

+Several sinkholes around the mine were discovered in 2023 via satellite imagery, due to a series of cave-ins.
+It is believed the collapses occurred due to a lack of structural support in new mined-out areas.
+The collapses were highly unlikely to affect mining of uranium ore, due to the sheer size of the mine.
+An active shaft with greater activity was established just 230 meters away from the collapsed areas.

-Nonferrous metal mining
+Non-ferrous metal mining

-In 2005, it was reported that Kimduk Combined Mining Enterprise was the country's largest nonferrous metal mine.
+In 2005, it was reported that Kimduk Combined Mining Enterprise was the country's largest non-ferrous metal mine.
+In 2015, according to 38 North, the country expanded the March 5 Youth Mine, a non-ferrous metal mine located 2,500 acres from the Korean-Chinese border.